NubPaws/ChatApp/README.md

 ### Other assignments
+The other half of the first assignment is under the [init-react-client](https://github.com/NubPaws/ChatApp/tree/init-react-client) branch.
-The 2nd part of the first assignment is under the [init-react-client](https://github.com/NubPaws/ChatApp/tree/init-react-client) branch
+The 2nd part of the assignment is under the [create-backend-server](https://github.com/NubPaws/ChatApp/tree/create-backend-server) branch.

 # Yuval & Rami's Chat App